twistedstream/lets-procrastinate/README.md

    npm run schema:apply:dry-run
    ```

+---

-**For those new to Spreadsheets API**
+**For those new to the Spreadsheet's API**

-To make it easy to demonstrate, the sample uses a Google Sheets spreadsheet as its backend database.
+The sample uses a Google Sheets spreadsheet as its backend database.
 Here's how to set it up:

 1. Create an empty [Google Sheets spreadsheet](https://docs.google.com/spreadsheets)